Escalating Trade War Raises Recession Threat For Global Economy

 Meanwhile, the Trump administration has also raised the tariff threat against imports from the European Union and Mexico.

 Late May, Trump announced that new tariffs will be imposed on Mexican imports if the country does not take steps to curb immigration.
-He has threatened to slap a 5 percent tariff on all imports from Mexico starting June 10.
+He has threatened to slap a 5 percent tariff on all imports from Mexico.

 The White House warned that if Mexico did not act as Trump demanded, tariffs would rise by 5 percent each month until October 1, when the rate would reach 25 percent.

-Economists at Goldman Sachs see a 70 percent chance of the US following through on its threat against imports from Mexico on June 10.
+Economists at Goldman Sachs see a 70 percent chance of the US following through on its threat on June 10.
 They also expect the tariffs to be raised to 10 percent at the start of July.

 A major concern for both Mexico and the EU is Trump's threat to raise tariffs on automobile imports.